waackph/waackph.github.io/index.md

 * * *

 #### HellSkate
-A small text adventure prototype in plain C#.
+A little prototype of a 2D arcade side-scroller game created with Unity.
+The player is a skater that has to ollie over or dodge obstacles on a three lane level.The goal is to reach the end of the level.
 See more information at [itch.io](https://waackph.itch.io/hellskate).

 <br>
 <img src="resources/hellskate_start_street.png"  width="90%" style="display:block;margin:auto;">